Drawing Planar Graphs with Few Geometric Primitives: Trees with segments on the grid

-We finish this section with an idea of how to get a grid drawing with the best possible number of straight-line segments.
-Due to the limited space we give only a sketch.
-Observe that there is only one situation in which the previous algorithm uses more segments than necessary, that is the top node of each heavy path.
-This suboptimality can be ``repaired'' by \emph{tilting} the heavy path as sketched in Fig.~\ref{fig:optimaltree}.
-Note that the incident subtrees with smaller depth will only be translated.
-To make this idea work, we have to blow up the size of the heavy path boxes.
+Unfortunately, this procedure increases the area of the drawing.
+By tilting the heavy-path boxes, we have to blow up their size.
 We are left with scaling in each ``round'' by a polynomial factor.
 Since there are only $\log n$ rounds, we obtain a drawing on a quasi-polynomial grid.
-However, an implementation of the algorithm shows that some simple heuristics can already substantially reduce the drawing area, which gives hope that drawings on a polynomial grid exist for all trees.
+However, an implementation of the algorithm shows that some simple heuristics can already substantially reduce the drawing area, which gives hope that drawings on a polynomial grid exist for all trees; see Fig.~\ref{fig:implementation}.

-\begin{theorem} Every tree admits a straight-line drawing with the smallest number of straight-line segments on a quasi-polynomial grid. \end{theorem}
+\begin{theorem} Every tree admits a straight-line drawing with the smallest number of straight-line segments on a quasi-polynomial grid.
+This drawing can be computed in~$O(n)$ time. \end{theorem} \begin{proof} The existence of the drawing is argued above.
+The time bound is the same as in Theorem~\ref{thm:treepoly} as the only new step is tilting the heavy-path boxes, which changes the slope of each heavy edge at most once. \end{proof}